Shanig03/FinalEx5/README.md

 **command: pip install pyshark pandas numpy matplotlib scikit-learn**
 #### How to Run: ####
-Place your PCAPNG files (e.g., firefox.pcapng, google.pcapng, etc.) in the directory.
+Place your PCAPNG files (e.g., firefox.pcapng, google.pcapng, etc.) in the src directory.
 The script will automatically process the files and save the merged dataset as merged_data.csv in the output directory.
 The model will be trained and evaluated, and the results will be displayed in a bar chart.
 #### Output: ####